-Keep in mind that you are not looking for the perfect situation, you are only looking to start.
-One you get started, you are going to be better equipped to make any changes.
+Keep in mind that you are not looking for the perfect situation; you are only looking to start.
+Once you get started, you are going to be better equipped to make any changes.

 If you are willing to continue walking, before you know it, you can see clearly because the fog is behind you.

-There is a lot of work that goes into living your dream life, but you will find it well worth your time.
+There is a lot of work that goes into living your dreams, but you will find it well worth your time.
 Life is short, so don’t worry about the things you can’t control.

 Most people regret the things they did not do more than anything they have ever done.
-Therefore, do not settle for a life that is less than your dream life.
-Pursue your dream life with effort and resolve.
+Therefore, don’t settle for a life that is less than your dream life.
+Pursue it with effort and resolve.

 Featured photo credit: Cristina Gottardi via unsplash.com

 |New York Times: Olympians use imagery as mental training

 |Neuropsychologia: From mental power to muscle power—gaining strength by using the mind

 |Psychology Today: If You Want to Succeed, Don’t Tell Anyone

 |Inner Drive: 7 WAYS TO REDUCE THE FEAR OF FAILURE